SpencerVanDomburg/openai-react/README.md

 API key.
 You can follow below steps to use my project(s).
 Any feedback is more than welcome!
 (At the very bottom I left the readme of the original project).

-Next JS
+## Next JS

 I only realized a lot later the project I cloned from Open AI is actually a Next JS project.
 This explains why I can't use html tags to target css styling and probably why I had difficulties accessing the window object for the localstorage.
+Also why you have to run the app with 'npm run dev'.

 ## Setup